thedotmack/native-apps-on-steroids-slides/slides/sharing-data-between-webviews.md

     });

 Note:
-The way shared data works, is that we're going to use the HTML5 postmessage API.
-We're going to send the message in one webview while listening for that message in our target webview.
+- Uses the HTML5 postmessage API.
+- send the message in one webview
+- listening for that message in our target webview